calvinkatoroy/Finpro_OOP_18/README.md

 After launching the game, the main menu will present the following options:

 1. **Start Run:**
-   Begin a new game, choosing between Singleplayer or Multiplayer modes.
+   Begin a new game, choosing between Singleplayer.

 2. **How to Play:**
    Learn the basics of movement, obstacle interaction, and miniboss battles.